-SEM or paid search engine marketing can be implemented through different platforms, but the most widely used is Google Ads.
-For brands, doing SEM on Google is an excellent opportunity to attract qualified traffic to your websites and increase conversions.
+SEM, or paid search engine marketing, can be implemented through different platforms, but the most widely used one is Google Ads.
+For brands, doing SEM on Google is an excellent way to attract qualified traffic to their websites and increase conversions.

-Here’s how to create a SEM campaign on Google step by step and optimize it to get better results.
+Here is how to create a SEM campaign on Google step by step and optimize it to get better results.

 At the campaign level we will also make the following decisions: